Skip to main content

 A memorial service is a ceremony to honor someone who has died, held without the body present.
 Because it is not tied to the body, it can take place days or weeks later, in any location, and is common after direct cremation or immediate burial.

-A memorial may include eulogies, music, readings, and a gathering afterward, and can be as simple or elaborate as the family wishes.
+A memorial may include eulogies, music, readings, a slideshow, and a reception afterward, and can be as simple or elaborate as the family wishes.
+An urn of cremated remains or a photo is often placed at the front, though neither is required.
+Venues range from a funeral home or place of worship to a home, park, restaurant, or other meaningful place.

 See also